Patrick-gif955/textTospeech-Converter/README.md

 Works on both desktop and mobile browsers

-##What I Learned From This Project
+## What I Learned From This Project

-How to use the Web Speech API for speech synthesis
+How to use the Web Speech API for speech synthesis.

-How to populate and update a <select> element with dynamic data
+How to populate and update a <select> element with dynamic data.

-How to trigger browser-based speech with JavaScript
+How to trigger browser-based speech with JavaScript.

-How to structure a simple UI using Flexbox
+How to structure a simple UI using Flexbox.

-How to make elements responsive using clamp() without media queries
+How to make elements responsive using clamp() without media queries.

-How to connect HTML, CSS, and JavaScript together in one working project
+How to connect HTML, CSS, and JavaScript together in one working project.

 Technologies Used